-Figure I depicts that in recent years, SA economic growth has been on a downward trajectory due to difficult global economic and financial environment (e.g. slow growth in major trading partners such as China and the European Union), coupled with domestic constraints such as electricity shortages, drought conditions and labour disputes, among other things.
-This slowdown in SA's economic growth is likely to retard growth performance in the LNS countries due to the close linkages.
-Hence the objective of the paper is to assess scientifically the spill-over effects of SA's economic growth performance onto the rest of the CMA.
+Figure 1 depicts that in recent years, SA economic growth has been on a downward trajectory due to difficult global economic and financial environment (e.g. slow growth in major trading partners such as China and the European Union), coupled with domestic constraints such as electricity shortages, drought conditions and labour disputes, among other things.
+A common view in Africa is that SA is an engine of growth in the entire African continent and Africa's output is envisaged to be closely correlated with movements in SA.
+Based on this premise, a slowdown in SA's economic growth is likely to retard growth performance in the LNS countries due to the close linkages.
+The quantitative assessment of just how much SA growth matters for the LNS countries has not been investigated in literature.
+Hence the objective of the paper is to try to fill this gap and attempt to assess scientifically the spill-over effects of SA's economic growth performance onto the rest of the CMA.
 The analysis does not attempt to isolate each of the channels through which SA economic growth could influence growth in the CMA, but focuses purely on quantifying the aggregate impact.
 Future research could assess the importance of alternative channels through which the growth spill-overs might be transmitted.